Zero Gravitas

 Yoga doesn’t need to be fancy.
 It needs to work.

-Drawing on a combination of traditional yoga and modern science, my approach always has efficacy at its core; I share what has worked best in my own practice.
-Informed by a background in endurance sports and martial arts, I aim to build resilience, concentration, and sensitivity in my classes, since my experience is that the greatest joy comes from simple, honest work towards inner peace.
+Drawing on a combination of traditional yoga techniques and modern science, my approach always has efficacy at its core; I share what has worked best in my own practice.
+Informed by a background in endurance sports and martial arts, I aim to build resilience, concentration, and sensitivity in students, since my experience is that the greatest joy comes from simple, honest work towards inner peace.

-Enough seriousness, enough pushing, enough fighting, enough tension, enough strain, enough gravity and heaviness, and - if nothing else - plenty of play along the way.
+Enough middle-women and middle-men.
+Enough empty promises and false prophets.
+Enough seriousness, enough pushing, comparing, fighting, and straining.
+Enough gravity and heaviness.
+Just movement where it’s needed, stillness when it’s due, and - if nothing else - plenty of play along the way.

 Yoga for Lighter Life

-In the true sense of the word, ‘yoga’ - etymologically linked to our words ‘yoke’ and ‘unite’ through the Sanskrit root ‘yuj’ - is the process of transforming this perceived burden through a series of systematic mental and physical practices.
+In the true sense of the word, ‘yoga’ - etymologically linked to our words ‘yoke’ and ‘unite’ through the Sanskrit root ‘yuj’ - is the process of transforming suffering through a series of systematic mental and physical practices.
 These involve ethical alignment, stretching and strengthening the body, controlling the breath, and focusing the mind.

-When we sense ‘no medicine in the world can do [us] good,’ we begin to set the world aside, as naturally as day follows night.
-It gradually dawns on the budding yogin that there is nothing to be found outside, because nothing there was ever lost.
+When we sense ‘no medicine in the world can do [us] good,’ we begin to set external solutions to our problems aside, as naturally as day follows night.
 Instead, we embark on a journey to reclaim that most vital sovereign territory: the space within.
-This is what yoga means for me.

 Sounds to lift your movement.